946923759/renpy-multilang-plugin/README.md

 P.S.
 Looking for a simple VN engine with multilanguage support built in?
 Check out RepliCant!

 ## Usage

+Add 01_init_custom_func.rpy to your renpy game.

-add "tl" command before text, like this
+Then add "tl" command before text, like this

 No speaker example: `tl None "Hello world!"
 "Spanish goes here" "Japanese goes here"`